Robbins

 Effective Sunday, May 14, 2023, Golden State Water Company modified outdoor watering restrictions to allow for watering up to three days per week.
 Given that water conditions will continue to evolve, customers are encouraged to use water wisely and only use what is needed.

-Golden State Water is recommending customers limit outdoor irrigation between the hours of 7 PM and 8 AM per the following schedule
+Golden State Water is recommending customers limit outdoor irrigation between the hours of 7 PM and 8 AM per the following schedule.

 Addresses Ending In | Watering Days |